bfox9900/ASMFORTH/ASMFORTH Overview.md

  order and also in the ASMFORTH search order.

- So if you can't remember how to do something in ASMFORTH you can inter-leave Assembly language freely as needed.
+ So if you can't remember how to do something in ASMFORTH you can inter-leave Forth Assembly language freely as needed.